Integrative Life & Leadership Coach . Author . Speaker . Facilitator . Author . Artist

 Annelies was born near New York City, of European parents.
 Her father was born of Italian immigrants, her mother, from The Netherlands.
 Her family history is rich in creativity, talent and introspection.
 Famous artists and visionaries sweeten both sides of the family.

 Her great-grand father was a famous chemist named Dr. Paul Oskar Kappelmeier.
 Another great-grand father, Oskar Freiwirth-Lützow was an established oil painter who painted for the Russian Czar Alexander Michealovitch, in 1890.
 Today, his famous work still hangs in galleries throughout Europe.

 Well-known for their time, opera singers also exist on both sides.
 In figure, Annelies highly resembles her opera singer great-grandmother Nina Lützow, and has, on some occasions worn the opera boots her great Uncle Emerico wore on stage!

-In 1992, Annelies began her career with passion and devotion.
+In 1992, Annelies began her professional creative career.
 Knowing that education was the key to her success, she placed herself on the forefront of her craft and took every opportunity to learn.

 At 19, she began as an educational consultant for Zotos International,Matrix International and Paul Brown International.
 She traveled across the US and as far as Barcelona, Spain facilitating educational seminars.
 Simultaneously, she tapped into the theater world; designing hair, make-up and wigs for theatrical productions.